Field of Flight 101: Everything you need to have fun

 Battle Creek’s biggest festival celebrates flight – whether it’s hot air balloons, jet planes, kites, Ferris wheels or fireworks.
+It all happens around the Fourth of July.

 New to the event?
 Then here are some tips.